 The next thing to be kept in mind is the six elements that Aristotle speaks of in relation to a tragedy, detailed at length in Module 3 Unit 7.
 They are plot (mythos), character (ethos), thought (dianoia), diction (lexis), melody (melos) and spectacle (opsis).
 Plot is considered to be the soul of tragedy and this play keeps that in mind, which we are going to discuss in detail in the next units.
 The point related to the character of the tragic hero has already been hinted at in relation to Oedipus and we will discuss it again at length.
-The element of thought registers the ability to say what is possible and appropriate in any given circumstances and it is related to the element of diction, which means the expressive use of words.
+The element of thought registers the ability to say what is possible and appropriate in any given circumstances and it is related to the effective speeches used by the characters in the drama.
+This is consequently related to the element of diction, which means the expressive use of words.
 In this play, it is the diction through which the action of the play is mainly carried out.